cyrilico/premier-league-information-platform/README.md

 8) Custom ranking - *To be added/Haven't checked how to do yet*
 9) Range filters - *To be added/Haven't checked how to do yet*

+### Stuff
+- If no fields specified in query, the search will default to the report field (there is no native support for all fields, must create a [copy field](https://lucene.apache.org/solr/guide/8_2/copying-fields.html) that captures all document text into one field, which envolves double the memory usage and double the indexing effort (pointless here)

 ### Questions
 Check Google Keep note.